-The student is the focal point of all operations of a school system.
-This top priority is shared with no one.
-The Hanover School Committee believes the Hanover Schools have an obligation to foster the highest academic achievement, ethical values and moral behavior possible in our students.
+The Hanover School Committee believes the Hanover Schools have an obligation to foster the highest academic achievement, ethical values, and moral behavior possible in our students.
 While our focus is on encouraging students to achieve academic success; the School Committee realizes that discipline and character development are essential to quality education.